Biscuit-Theme/.github/TEMPLATE.md

 > [!IMPORTANT]
 > This is only a Template.
 Ensure you tailor this to the specific project.
+To see what this should look like, consult the [Kitty port](https://github.com/Biscuit-Colorscheme/kitty/blob/main/README.md)

 <h3 align="center">
   <img src="https://raw.githubusercontent.com/Biscuit-Colorscheme/.github/main/assets/icon-dark-nobg.png" width="100"/><br/>